UWC2-PYTHON/ProgrammingInPython/source/modules/Functions.rst

 With recursion, if you are not careful, this stack can get *very* deep.

 Python has a maximum limit to how much it can recurse.
-This is intended to save your machine from running out of RAM.
+This is intended to save your machine from running out of memory.

 Recursion can be Useful
 -----------------------